-20 Cheap Closet Updates You Can DIY
+20 Affordable Closet Updates You Can DIY

 Contrary to what you may believe, it’s NOT impossible to get more storage space out of your closet.
 These simple, inexpensive DIY updates will do just that.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Build closet shelves that double your storage space (really!) with these plans.
 Take your closet real estate to its full potential and store twice as much stuff in a more organized way.
 Get the step-by-step plans for building these twin shelves here.

 Where do you store your belts?
 How about on this inexpensive and easy-to-make belt holder?
 All you need is a wooden hanger and some cup hooks.
 If some of your belts have unusually thick buckles, just widen the cup hook slightly with a needle-nose pliers.
 This is a great way to hang small handbags, too.